Endodontics in London

-If the dental pulp tissue becomes infected, it can result in severe and constant pain and in such cases, endodontic therapy, or root canal treatment is necessary to alleviate these symptoms and prevent the risk of further infection.
+So why might you require special treatment from an endodontist?
+Well, if the dental pulp tissue becomes infected, it can result in severe and constant pain.
+In such cases, endodontic therapy (or root canal treatment) is necessary to alleviate these symptoms and prevent the risk of further infection.

 Why choose The London Centre for Cosmetic Dentistry?

 Whether you attend the practice for a dental check-up or for a full course of treatment, our focus is on the well-being and comfort of our patients.
 We understand that not everyone is comfortable visiting the dentists, but we aim to make your visit as relaxing as possible.

 Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists for performing root canal treatment in London.

 Firstly the endodontics dentist will need a clear x-ray of the root of your infected tooth.
 Even though you may be in severe pain pre-treatment, the root canal treatment is pain free, the dentist will anesthetise the tooth and surrounding gum tissue to ensure your comfort.

 Once you are comfortable, a small pilot hole is drilled through the top of the tooth to provide access to the root chamber.
 The endodontics dentist will then remove the infected tissue, clean the area thoroughly, and fill it with a dental filling.
 Lastly the tooth is sealed, protecting the tooth from future infections.